gdavila/easyVmaf/README.md

  	 	 The sync is doing by a frame-by-frame look up of the best PSNR
  	 	 See [-reverse] for more options of syncing

- As output, a json file with VMAF score is created
+ As output, a json or XML file with VMAF score is created

 optional arguments:
   -h, --help    show this help message and exit